pankod/superplate/documentation/docs/linter/lint-staged.md

 sidebar_label: Lint staged files
 ---

 Use lint-staged to make your code uniform.
+It allows you to run arbitrary scripts against currently staged files.

 Refer to [documentation](https://github.com/okonet/lint-staged) for detailed usage.

-### How to configure lint staged files?
+### How to configure lint-staged files?

 :::caution